 The castle offers an incredible immersive visit in two stages: the museographic part, and the medieval part.
 Events, workshops… impossible to get bored at the Château de Foix!

 In the XNUMXth century, the castle was owned by Bernard d'Alion, Lord of Donezan, who married Esclarmonde de Foix, one of the great figures of Catharism, the sister of Raymond-Roger of Foix, 6e Count of Foix.
 Montaillou, like Montségur, is one of the last Cathar strongholds to fall!
-Destroyed by the State during the Crusade, it was nevertheless rebuilt in the XNUMXth century and served as a checkpoint towards the Aragonese border.
-The ruins that can be seen today are a long way from the castle which was enthroned during the Crusades against the Albigensians.
+Destroyed by the State during the Crusade, it was nevertheless rebuilt in the 13th century and served as a checkpoint towards the Aragonese border.
+The ruins that we see today are a far cry from the castle that stood during the crusade against the Albigensians.

 Miglos Castle is positioned at the top of a limestone outcrop, 779 meters above sea level.
 Located above the village of Capoulet, in the town of Miglos, he commanded both the Miglos and Vicdessos valleys as part of a defensive system that protected the county of Foix and which included fortified castles and caves.
 Arnaud de Miglos, Lord of the place, was locked up in 1244 by the Inquisition, for him too, having sheltered fellows in his enclosure.